 - CAL FIRE should develop additional guidance for landowners and Licensed Timber Operators on the requirements of the 1038(c) to ensure that the intent of the Exemption is met.
-Focus should be placed on the need to adequately treat the area within 30 feet of the structure. - CAL FIRE could consider integration of guidance with broader landowner education on fuels and home hardening treatments, as well as guidance for implementing these treatments based upon the best available science. - Broader guidance should be given on Exemptions so that landowner objectives can be coupled with the appropriate Exemption type. - CAL FIRE could consider integration of Forest Practice and Defensible Space inspections where 1038(c) Exemptions are utilized.
+Focus should be placed on the need to adequately treat the area within 30 feet of the structure. - CAL FIRE could consider integration of guidance with broader landowner and LTO education on fuels and home hardening treatments, as well as guidance for implementing these treatments based upon the best available science. - Consider revising the FPRs to provide clearer direction to landowners and LTOs on the required elements of 1038(c).
+This might include better integration of FPR 1038 language and Technical Rule Addendum No. 4 with the requirements of PRC §§ 4290 and 4291. - Revisions might include better clarification on the requirements within Zone 1 of TRA #4. - Guidance is needed on how to treat hardwood and/or ornamental within 30 feet of the structure. - Broader guidance should be given on Exemptions so that landowner objectives can be coupled with the appropriate Exemption type. - CAL FIRE could consider integration of Forest Practice and Defensible Space inspections where 1038(c) Exemptions are utilized.
 The 1038(c) Exemption presents an opportunity for achievement of both Forest Practice and Fire Prevention objectives toward structure resilience to wildfire and should be noted in Defensible Space reporting in the future. - If activities are explicitly identified and mapped, post-fire effectiveness of 1038(c) treatments could potentially be integrated into the incident Damage Inspection process.